Harbin's Robot Restaurant

 Robot Restaurant staffs a total of 20 robots as waiters, cooks and busboys.

-Turns out Noodle Bot might need to expand its repertoire if it hopes to
+Turns out Noodle Bot might need to expand its repertoire if it hopes to compete with Robot Restaurant's 18 different kinds of service robots.

 Upon arrival, Usher Robot welcomes customers to the restaurant and